Serpent (character)

-The Serpent (Cul Borson) is a fictional supervillain appearing in American comic books published by Marvel Comics.
-Known as the Norse God of Fear, he is the brother of Odin and the uncle of Thor as well as a foe of both relatives.
+The Serpent (Cul Borson) is a supervillain appearing in American comic books published by Marvel Comics.
+Known as the Norse God of Fear, he is the brother of Odin and the uncle of Thor and Loki as well as a foe of both relatives, as well as the Avengers.

 Publication history

 The Serpent first appeared in Fear Itself #1 (June 2011), and was created by Stuart Immonen and Matt Fraction.

 Fictional character biography

-Cul Borson first appears in the 2011 Fear Itself storyline, when he is freed from his underwater prison by the Red Skull who possesses the Hammer of Skadi.
+Cul Borson first appears in the 2011 "Fear Itself" storyline, when he is freed from his underwater prison by Sinthea Shmidt / Red Skull, who possesses the Hammer of Skadi.
 Upon emerging as an old man, the Serpent claims that he is the true All-Father of Asgard, and not Odin.
-The Serpent prepares Skadi's army and calls the Hammers of the Worthy, which he sends to Earth, transforming a number of superhuman beings into his henchmen, the Worthy, who will help him spread fear and chaos across the globe: Juggernaut becomes Kuurth: Breaker of Stone, the Hulk becomes Nul: Breaker of Worlds, Attuma becomes Nerkodd: Breaker of Oceans, Titania becomes Skirn: Breaker of Men, Grey Gargoyle becomes Mokk: Breaker of Faith, Absorbing Man becomes Greithoth: Breaker of Wills, and the Thing becomes Angrir: Breaker of Souls.
+The Serpent prepares Skadi's army and calls the Hammers of the Worthy, which he sends to Earth, transforming a number of superhuman beings into the Worthy, his henchmen who will help him spread fear and chaos across the globe: Juggernaut as Kuurth: Breaker of Stone, the Hulk as Nul: Breaker of Worlds, Attuma as Nerkodd: Breaker of Oceans, Titania as Skirn: Breaker of Men, Grey Gargoyle as Mokk: Breaker of Faith, Absorbing Man as Greithoth: Breaker of Wills, and the Thing as Angrir: Breaker of Souls.
 As the Worthy attack a number of high-profile cities on Earth, the Serpent is rejuvenated by the fear experienced by the global citizenry, restoring his youth.
 When Thor appears at his stronghold to confront him, the Serpent confirms to Thor that he is the Serpent destined by prophecy to kill Thor, and not the Midgard Serpent.
 The Serpent reveals that he is Odin's brother and Thor's uncle.
 He dispatches Thor, sending him to Manhattan, which lies in ruins following an attack by Skadi and two of the Worthy, Nul and Angrir, who then attack Thor.

-The Serpent himself later confronts the Avengers, and breaks Captain America's shield with his bare hands before teleporting away.
+The Serpent later confronts the Avengers, and breaks Captain America's shield with his bare hands before teleporting away.
 Thor manages to dispatch Nul, who is transformed back into Thing, and as Nul, but is seriously wounded, and transported to Asgard to recuperate.
-In an attempt to destroy Odin and his followers, the Serpent and his followers appear in Broxton, Oklahoma in order to use Heimdall's Observatory to transport themselves to Asgard.
-They are confronted by the heroes of Earth, who stage a last stand to prevent them from doing this.
+In an attempt to destroy Odin and his followers, the Serpent and his followers appear in Broxton, Oklahoma to use Heimdall's Observatory to transport themselves to Asgard.
+They are confronted by the heroes of Earth, who stage a last stand to stop them.